 1. A student subject to sexual violence is encouraged to report to the Security or Dean of Students Office.

 2. Every report of sexual violence will be taken seriously and prompt action will be taken as appropriate.
 Students who are survivors of sexual violence have the option of notifying campus security and/or the Davenport Police Department.
 University officials will assist students in contacting the above departments, if desired.
+However, a student is not required to file a report to receive support and accommodations where reasonable and appropriate.

 3. When appropriate the University will issue a campus alert or timely notice to campus if the incident reported indicates an on-going risk to the campus community.
 Any release of information will protect the identity of the victim when notification is issued.

-7. During a campus conduct review procedure students will have access to information as outlined in the conduct review Procedures.
+7. During a campus conduct review procedure students will have access to information as outlined in the conduct review procedures.

 8. Involved students will have access to existing campus counseling and support services.